 Suppose we want do derive an implicit integration formula of order n=1 (backward Euler formula).
-Because a polynomial of first order has only two coefficients the integration formula can have only two nonzero coefficients.
-Because we chose to construct an implicit formula, b{-1} will be nonzero.
-As the second nonzero coefficient we choose a_0 .
+Because a firstorder polynomial has only two coefficients the integration formula can have only two nonzero coefficients.
+Because we chose to construct an implicit formula, b-1 will be nonzero.
+As the second nonzero coefficient we choose a0.
 The ansatz for the integration formula is therefore